scholarslab/CodeLab/Week07/lesson.md

 Because numbers in Python cannot simultaneously be positive, negative, or zero (and ignoring concurrency for now), these two bits of code are actually equivalent.
 Only one of `x>0`, `x<0`, and `x==0` can be true at one time.

 But this is a simple scenario where we are not only covering all our bases and can be confident that we have thought of all scenarios, but also one in which there are no complicated overlaps between the conditions.
 Additionally, using `elif` explicitly excludes conflicting code blocks and `else` is often a way to catch unexpected conditions.
-These are strategies that are useful for writing more robust code.
+These are strategies that are useful for writing more legible and robust code.

 ### Looping